dterei/tsc/README.md

   "BSD3 License"

 C header library for access the CPU timestamp cycle counter (TSC) on x86-64.
-If not familar with using the `TSC` for benchmarking, refer to the [Intel whitepaper][intel1] This is designed to be used for benchmarking code, so takes steps to prevent instruction reordering across measurement boundaries by the CPU.
+If not familar with using the TSC for benchmarking, refer to the [Intel whitepaper][intel1].
+This is designed to be used for benchmarking code, so takes steps to prevent instruction reordering across measurement boundaries by the CPU.